lptekdev/homelab/_posts/2025-03-28-proxmox-part3.md

 Briefly under the hood, Ceph has several daemons/processes like:
 * MON -mainly used for client’s authentication
 * MDS - used as a metadata daemon for Ceph file
-* OSD - the daemon that is responsible for processing the data IO
+* OSD - the daemon that is responsible for processing the data I/O

 If we check the Ceph architecture, Ceph uses a **public network** that should be exposed to the clients to enable them accessing to storage services.
 For every daemon is possible to configure this parameter, as also another parameter: **public address**, which the address that the daemon will bind.